Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

   Click this button to display the search bar and search for an attribute.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of attributes.
+  Click this button to update the list of attributes.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all attributes in the table are selected.
-Alternatively, you can click directly a row in the table to select the attribute.
+If you click the checkbox in the header, all attributes in the list are selected.
+Alternatively, you can click directly a row in the list to select the attribute.

 - [ADD]
   Click this button to add the selected attribute to the group.
 The *Add Attributes to Group* view is closed.

   > [Info] If you remove an attribute from the group, the attribute itself is not deleted, but it is unassigned to the selected group.

-The table displays all attributes that are not assigned to the selected group.
+The list displays all attributes that are not assigned to the selected group.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Name*
   Attribute name.